simionrobert/cloud-signature-consortium/README.md

 ## Running the tests
 You can get the commands for Postman for testing the API from the following links:
 - https://www.getpostman.com/collections/db7edf68afea5e5dec67
-In Postman, set certificate SSL validation to false, under Settings, or import the server certificate as a trusted one.

 ## Debug
+In Postman, set certificate SSL validation to false, under Settings.
 In VS Settings, change to auto-debug.
 Go see https://github.com/microsoft/vscode-recipes/tree/master/nodemon

 ## Future development
+- Add database init script to add an user
 - Add script pre-compiler to download SoftHSMv2 binaries
 - Besides mongodb, add an in-memory database